Sheeley7/vscode-webrm/README.md

 ## Features

-This extensions allows for connecting to Dynamics 365 to modify and publish various web resources.
+This extension allows you to connect to Dynamics 365, modify, and publish various web resources directly from VS Code.

 ## Requirements